Lesson video

 How did you get on?
 Did you find that that framework really helped with those basic shapes?
 I hope so.

-You might have produced a drawing that looks a little bit like this, and can you see that not all of the lines from the simple shapes have been completely removed yet?
-So, you can see that circle in the front kind of shoulder of the horse.
+And can you see that not all of the lines from the simple shapes have been completely removed yet?
+So you can see that circle in the front, kind of shoulder of the horse.

-Colour can symbolise moods or ideas.
+Color can symbolize moods or ideas.

-Lucas is thinking about colour symbolism.
+Lucas is thinking about color symbolism.

-Blue can link to sadness, yellow could represent joy.
+Blue can link to sadness.

 Green can make you feel calm.

-Red might link to anger, and purple is associated with royalty.
+And purple is associated with royalty.

 Well done if you said true.

-Colour can symbolise moods or ideas.
+Color can symbolize moods or ideas.

 An artist can use this in their work.

-It might help them to tell the audience something about the subject of the work or maybe even how they're feeling when they made the work.
+It might help to tell the audience something about the subject of the work or maybe even how they're feeling when they made the work.

 Red, for example, holds different significance across the world, so worldwide.